General Information for International Students

-For admissions purposes, we consider an international applicant to be anyone who does not hold U.S. citizenship status, regardless of his or her legal status or location of residence.
-Students who are not U.S. citizens should apply as “international student”.
+For admission purposes we consider an international applicant to be anyone who does not hold U.S. citizenship status, regardless of his or her legal status or location of residence.
+Students who are not U.S. citizens should apply as an “international student”.

 Middle and high school students from any country can enroll in any credit bearing and/or summer non-credit program(s)* if they meet the following basic requirements:

-- Be in the age group required for each program
+- Be in the age group required for the program of interest

 - Have an English proficiency equivalent to 79 TOEFL iBT (See “Language Proficiency” section for other accepted scores)**

-Please note that credit bearing programs such as Summer College, UM High School and Jumpstart have additional admission requirements that International students must meet.
+*Credit bearing programs such as Summer College, UM High School, and Jumpstart have additional admission requirements that international students must meet.

 Language Proficiency Requirements